syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 {% endhighlight  %}
 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](filtering_images/filtering_img10.png)

-## Filter Operators
+## Filter operators

 The grid controls uses filter operators from `DataManager`, which are used at the time of filtering.

-List of Column type and Filter operators
+List of Column type and Filter operators.

 <table>
         <tr>